Ravi-Teja-Ravella/moments/README.md

 ```

 > [!TIP]
 > If you don't have PDM installed, you can create a virtual environment with `venv` and install dependencies with `pip install -r requirements.txt`.
-If any dependency doesn't get installed when you run the above command, try installing those commands manually (`pip instal ....`).
+If any dependency doesn't get installed when you run the above command, try installing those commands manually (`pip install ....`).

 To initialize the app, run the `flask init-app` command: